 IS THIS YOU?

-–The Encore Transition Program at Union Theological Seminary engages a diverse group of 12-15 like-minded 55+ adults in a four-month program of discernment, dialogue, and experience with what an “encore” stage of productive, social-purpose focused adulthood might look like.
+–The Encore Transition Program at Union Theological Seminary engages a highly diverse group of 8-10 adults, ages 55+, in a four-month program of discernment, dialogue, personal discovery, and personal design.

 WHY UNION THEOLOGICAL SEMINARY?

-- Union Theological Seminary in the City of New York is a seminary and a graduate school of theology established in 1836 by founders “deeply impressed by the claims of the world upon the church.”
-Union prepares women and men for committed lives of service to the church, academy, and society.
-A Union education develops practices of mind and body that foster intellectual and academic excellence, social justice, and compassionate wisdom.
-Grounded in the Christian tradition and responsive to the needs of God’s creation, Union’s graduates make a difference wherever they serve.
+Union Theological Seminary in the City of New York is a seminary and graduate school of theology established in 1836 by founders “deeply impressed by the claims of the world upon the church.”
+Union prepares women and men for committed lives of service the church, the academy and society.

-Union believes that a new inter-religious spirituality of radical openness and love is the world’s best hope for peace, justice, and the care of God’s creation.
+Union believes that a new inter-religious spirituality of radical openness and love is the world’s best hope for peace, justice and the care of God’s creation.
 Empowered by groundbreaking inquiry aligned with practical realism and a bias for action, Union is charting a profound new course for enduring social change.
-Our graduates make a difference wherever they serve, practicing their vocations with courage and perseverance, and speaking clearly and acting boldly on behalf of social justice in all of its forms.